Sutton London Borough Council

 Sutton London Borough Council, also known as Sutton Council, is the local authority for the London Borough of Sutton in Greater London, England.
+The council is responsible for providing a range of services within the borough.
 The council has been under Liberal Democrat majority control since 1990.
 The council is based at the Civic Offices in Sutton.

 History

 The London Borough of Sutton and its council were created under the London Government Act 1963, with the first election held in 1964.
 For its first year the council acted as a shadow authority alongside the area's three outgoing authorities, being the municipal borough councils of Sutton and Cheam and Beddington and Wallington, and the urban district council of Carshalton.
 The new council formally came into its powers on 1 April 1965, at which point the old districts and their councils were abolished.

 The council's full legal name is "The Mayor and Burgesses of the London Borough of Sutton".

 From 1965 until 1986 the council was a lower-tier authority, with upper-tier functions provided by the Greater London Council.
 The split of powers and functions meant that the Greater London Council was responsible for "wide area" services such as fire, ambulance, flood prevention, and refuse disposal; with the boroughs (including Sutton) responsible for "personal" services such as social care, libraries, cemeteries and refuse collection.
 As an outer London borough council Sutton has been a local education authority since 1965.
 The Greater London Council was abolished in 1986 and its functions passed to the London Boroughs, with some services provided through joint committees.

 Since 2000 the Greater London Authority has taken some responsibility for highways and planning control from the council, but within the English local government system the council remains a "most purpose" authority in terms of the available range of powers and functions.